BradleyWillies/ApprenticeshipTracker/README.md

 `git clone https://github.com/BradleyWillies/ApprenticeshipTracker.git`\
 cd to the project folder

-2. Install Dependencies:\
+2. Install Composer dependencies:\
 `composer install`

+3. Install npm packages:\
+`npm install`

-3. Configure Environment:\
+4. Configure Environment:\
 Use the existing environment variables or copy the .env.example file to create a new .env file:\
 `cp .env.example .env`\
-Open .env in a text editor and update the database settings according to your local environment (database name, username, password).
+Open .env in a text editor and update the database settings according to your local environment (database name, username, password).\

-4. Create the Database:\
+Change the 'APP_URL' to '//127.0.0.1:8000'.

+5. Generate the key for the environment file, it will define the value for 'APP_KEY':\
-`php artisan db:create`
+`php artisan key:generate`

+6. Start the MySQL database:\
+In the XAMPP controller click "Start" next to MySQL.\
+You can use any local database tool to view and edit the database, e.g. MySQL Workbench.

-5. Run Migrations:\
+7. Run Migrations:\
-`php artisan migrate`
+`php artisan migrate`\
+Type 'yes' when it asks to create the database with the name you provided in your .env file.

-6. Seed the Database (Optional):\
+8. Seed the Database (Optional):\
 `php artisan db:seed`